wsdonaldson/Diacritical-Stripper/README.md

 # Diacritical-Stripper
 Strips the Acute, Grave, and circumflex accents from Ancient Greek text, while leaving breathing marks and iota subscripts in place.

-Programmed in Swift/
+Swift.
 Works with UTF-16 Encoded Text Files

 Programmed by William S Donaldson